tubleisabella-cellmol/CysticFibrosis-CFTR-cell-browse/README.md

 CFTR's concentration in Club cells and Alveolar Epithelial Type 2 cells may reflect these cells' roles in secretory and surfactant-related functions, which could involve fluid and ion transport processes that CFTR, as a chloride channel, would support.
 The relatively low signal in Ciliated and Alveolar Epithelial Type 1 cells is consistent with their more structural/gas-exchange roles, which may rely less on CFTR-mediated chloride transport.
 However, since the well-known "ionocyte-dominant" CFTR pattern from other studies wasn't the clearest signal here, this may reflect differences in sequencing depth, capture efficiency, or the specific population sampled in this particular dataset rather than a contradiction of the broader biology.

+### Expression Plot (Dot Plot)

+a.
+Plot type used: Dot plot (CFTR expression split by cell_type)

+b.
+Findings

+The dot plot reveals that Ionocyte_P3 shows by far the strongest CFTR signal of any cluster — both the largest dot (highest percentage of cells with detectable expression) and the darkest color (highest average expression, approaching the top of the 0.00-2.45 scale).
+All other clusters, including Alveolar Epithelial Type 2_P3 and Club_P3/P2, show only small, faint dots by comparison.

+c.
+What the dot plot adds beyond the UMAP

+The UMAP's color-by-gene view gave the impression that Club and Alveolar Epithelial Type 2 cells had meaningful CFTR expression, since these are large clusters with many cells scattered with weak signal.
+The dot plot corrects this by normalizing for percent-expressing and average expression per cluster, revealing that Ionocytes — a very rare population — are actually the dominant CFTR-expressing cell type, consistent with published literature on pulmonary ionocytes.

+### Marker Genes

+**Cluster/cell type examined:** Ionocyte_P3

+**Top marker genes (ranked by z-score)**
+1. EPCAM — z ≈ 9.56 (general epithelial marker)

+2. ASCL3 — z ≈ 8.33 (transcription factor specific to ionocyte differentiation)

+3. HEPACAM2 — z ≈ 8.06

+**Does CFTR behave like a cell-type marker in this dataset?**

+No. CFTR was not among the top marker genes for the Ionocyte_P3 cluster, even though it showed the highest average expression of any cluster in the earlier dot plot analysis.
+This shows that a gene can be strongly and specifically expressed within a cell type without being one of the statistically top-ranked genes that distinguish that cluster from all others — marker rank reflects how uniquely a gene separates one cluster from the rest, not just its absolute expression level.
+This is consistent with the activity's point that a disease-relevant gene does not have to be a defining marker gene for a cell type.